 You must cut off severely damaged ends immediately.
 Keeping them only gives the damage time to travel up the hair shaft.
 You can choose to either transition (cutting off the most damaged ends frequently in multiple sessions) or big chop (cut off all the damage in one session).

 Try to also tweak your hair care routine by spacing out your chemical treatments in order to give your hair time to recover.
 For example spacing out the time between relaxer retouches.
 You can also opt for semi-permanent hair colour which does not cause as much damage to the hair. or opt for natural dyes such as henna which add a hue and strengthen the hair too.

 Make sure to have all your chemical treatments done by a trained professional who knows exactly what they’re doing.
 It is after all better to have your hair done right the first time than to risk the damage and have it repeated which only increases the risk of damage or causes actual damage.

-Protein treatments are a must if you choose to alter your hair chemically.
-Make sure you incorporate protein into your routine to keep your hair healthy.
+Regular protein treatments are a must if you choose to alter your hair chemically.
+Make sure you incorporate protein into your hair routine to keep your hair healthy.
 Protein treatments act as bandaids by depositing protein/ a temporary cuticle layer on the areas of the shaft that has been damaged.

 3. Damage from Wear and Tear

 This type of damage happens because of our everyday activities.
 It is hard to avoid but can often be minimized.